alanorwick/mosaic/README.md

 # Nectar MOSAIC
 Nectar MOSAIC is a copilot Kubernetes users.
 It automates workflows, helps with root cause analyses, and always explains how and why it does things.
+If you're allergic to GUIs, check out K8Kat, the brain this.

 ![Logo][mosaic-banner]